 Within the rail line footprint, construction would involve the permanent removal of vegetation to allow for the placement of fill for regrading of the rail corridor, construction of the railbed, and installation of permanent project-related features, such as permanent access roads.
 Following construction, some natural vegetation regrowth could occur in areas within the rail line footprint that are not periodically maintained for vegetation control.
 However, regrowth would be sparse in areas that would be continually disturbed by railroad maintenance.
 In the temporary footprint, construction would involve temporarily clearing vegetation for construction staging areas, temporary access roads, and temporary facilities.
-Although vegetation would return to the temporarily disturbed areas, the clearing of shrub and forest vegetation would alter and likely permanently change the vegetation cover class to nonwoody herbaceous cover classes.
+Disturbed areas in the temporary footprint would be reclaimed and revegetated following construction.
+Some affected vegetations types in the temporary footprint, such as shrub and forest, would take many years to be completely restored to pre-construction conditions.
+Although vegetation would return to the temporarily disturbed areas in the rail line footprint beyond the rail bed, the clearing of shrub and forest vegetation would alter and likely permanently change the vegetation cover class to nonwoody herbaceous cover classes.
 The Coalition has proposed voluntary mitigation stating that it would limit ground disturbance to only the areas necessary for project-related construction activities and would revegetate disturbed areas when construction is completed (VM-21, VM-26).
+In addition, OEA is recommending mitigation requiring the Coalition to develop a detailed reclamation and mitigation plan for temporarily disturbed areas (BIO-MM-16).

 Even if the Coalition's voluntary mitigation measures are implemented, however, permanent impacts on vegetation in the project footprint would be unavoidable.